Frequently Asked Questions

 I want to use the studio.
 Where do I start?

+Unfortunately, we don't offer one-time access to the general community.
 If you're a current member or a ceramics class student, go right ahead!
-Unfortunately, we don't offer one-time access to the general community.

 Who can be a studio member?
 Who can enroll in the classes?

-When can I sign up to be a member?
+Where can I sign up to be a member?

 I'm a Stanford affiliate.
 Can I be involved with the studio?